 Description of Dispatchable and Non-dispatchable Demand Response Options Dispatchable Options Reliability Capacity Direct load control or Direct Load Control Management: Customers receive incentive payments for allowing the utility a degree of control over certain equipment (e.g., allow system operators to remotely shut down or cycle a customer's electrical equipment).
 Demand response resources typically have the ability to follow loads up or down.
 For example, an electric chiller can be cycled to reduce demand for electricity during a direct load control event.
 Following the direct load control event, the chiller may consume more electricity to make up for lost chilled water production.
 Interruptible/curtailable rates: Electric consumption subject to curtailment or interruption under tariffs or contracts that provide a rate discount or bill credit for agreeing to reduce load during system contingencies.
 In some instances, the demand reduction may be effected by action of the System Operator (remote tripping) after notice to the customer in accordance with contractual provisions.
-Critical peak pricing with load control: Demand side management that combines direct load control with a pre-specified high price for use during designated critical peak periods, which may be triggered by system contingencies or high wholes ale market prices.
-Load as a capacity resource: Demand side resources that commit to making prespecified load reductions when system contingencies arise.
-Reserves Spinning reserves: Demand side resource that is synchronized and ready to provide solutions for energy supply and demand imbalance within the first few minutes of an emergency event.
-Non-spinning reserves: Demand side resource that may not be immediately available but may provide solutions for energy supply and demand imbalance after a delay of 10 minutes or more.
-Energy- Voluntary Emergency demand response programs: Customers receive incentive payments for load reductions when needed to ensure reliability.
+Critical peak pricing with load control: Demand side management that combines direct load control with a pre-specified high price for use during designated critical peak periods, which may be triggered by system contingencies or high wholesale market prices.
+Load as a capacity resource: Demand side resources that commit to making pre- Reserves specified load reductions when system contingencies arise.
+Spinning reserves: Demand side resource that is synchronized and ready to provide solutions for energy supply and demand imbalance within the first few minutes of an emergency event.
+Non-spinning reserves: Demand side resource that may not be immediately available but may provide solutions for energy supply and demand imbalance Energy- Voluntary after a delay of 10 minutes or more.
+Emergency demand response programs: Customers receive incentive payments for load reductions when needed to ensure reliability.
 Economic Energy- Price Demand bidding/buyback programs: These programs allow customers to offer load reductions at a price at which they are willing to be curtailed, or to identify how much load they would be willing to curtail at posted prices.

-Time-Sensitive Pricing Time of use (TOU) rates: Rates with fixed-price blocks that differ by time of day.
-Critical peak pricing: Rates in the include a pre-specified, extra high rate that is triggered by the utility and is in effect for a limited number of hours or days.
-The total number of critical peak periods is typically capped for a calendar year and is linked to conditions such as system reliability concerns or very high supply prices.
-Real-time pricing (RTP) rates: Rates vary continually (typically hourly) in response to wholesale market prices.
+Time-Sensitive Pricing Time-Sensitive Pricing Time-Sensitive Pricing Rate and/or price structure that include a pre-specified, extra high rate that is triggered by the utility and is in effect for a limited number of hours or days.
+The total number of critical peak periods is typically capped for a calendar year.
+Peak time rebates: Customers earn a rebate by reducing energy use from a baseline during a specified number of hours or days.
+Like critical peak pricing, the number of critical peak days is usually capped for a calendar year and is linked to conditions such as system reliability concerns or very high supply prices.
+Real-time pricing (RTP) rates: Rates vary continually (typically hourly) in response to wholes ale market prices.
 Customer electricity demand typically moves up or down in response to price signals.